charmed-kubernetes/kubernetes-docs/pages/k8s/storage.md

 juju add-relation ceph-fs ceph-mon
 ```

+**Charmed Kubernetes** will then deploy the CephFS provisioner pod
+and create a `cephfs` storage class in the cluster.

 ### Relate to Charmed Kubernetes

 Making **Charmed Kubernetes** aware of your **Ceph** cluster requires 2 **Juju** relations.